 The Sunday Team ended up a respectable third in the table.
 Narinder Gill after more than a successful decade in charge resigned as manager.

 Under Mac Cheema we managed to reach another Premier Division KFF Tournament Final, this time at Derby .
 It was old foe GGS Bradford like 2 years before that unlocked us in the Final though….but what a great Tournament we had.
 In the First Round we were up against seeded and home team Punjab United Derby in front of a packed home crowd with Nathan Darshmoses amongst the scorers.
 We were superb and outplayed the hosts to win 2-0.
 A Michael Underwood hat-trick saw us dispose of GNST Wolverhampton in the Quarters after Kam Khunkhun had opened the scoring, final score 4-2.
 In the Semi’s we beat Azaad Wolverhampton 2-1 with goals from Balbir Biela and Lucky Samrai.

-Makhan Cheema resigned 2 games into the Saturday First Team season (due to family commitments) and we were left pretty much manager-less again until volunteer Ranjit Rama took over half way through the season.
+Makhan Cheema resigned 2 games into the Saturday First Team season (due to family commitments) and we were left pretty much manager-less again until Ranjit Rama took over half way through the season.
 We were now playing our football in Kent County Division 2 East.
-We ended up just above the relegation spaces - Rama done well to step in and save the team from relegation.
+We ended up just above the relegation spaces.

 New manager Kin Biela took over the Sunday First Team and we just avoided relegation – highlight of the season was reaching the Senior Cup Semi’s where we were beaten on penalties by Old Comrades after a very entertaining 3-3 draw after extra time.